 Alliances with Housing Associations and Registered Providers

-We seek to form alliances with all other parties involved in the bringing forward of suitable land for suitable homes across our portfolio, and therefore we recognise the importance of Housing Associations and Registered Providers (RPs) in providing Affordable Homes.
+We form alliances with all parties involved in the bringing forward of suitable land for suitable homes across our portfolio, and therefore we recognise the importance of Housing Associations and Registered Providers (RPs) in providing affordable homes.

-It is generally the case that schemes of more than 10 houses will require a percentage (normally 20 to 35%) of Affordable Homes to be provided by approved RPs.
+It is generally the case that schemes of 10 or more homes will require a percentage (normally 20 to 35%) of affordable homes to be provided by approved RPs.

-We have examples of alliance ventures with Housing Associations and RPs who are a party to a joint planning application.
-On some schemes, they have committed to higher provisions of affordable homes than local policy dictates.
-Local providers provide us with advice of the tenure mix which might be appropriate for the actual community.
+We have joined with Housing Associations and RPs to submit a joint planning application.
+On some schemes, obtaining commitment to higher provisions of affordable homes than local policy dictates.
+Local providers advise us on the tenure mix which might be appropriate for the community.

 Housing Associations and Registered Providers have pivotal roles to play in the delivery of the government's targets of new homes for our communities and they are a rapidly growing player in the development of new homes across the country.

 We often work with Housing Associations and RPs on our sites from an early stage within the planning process.
 This helps to know the current requirements for affordable homes in any area and the extent of identified housing needs.